-At its widest the island is 12km across and it is only 18km long.
-In 2019 Santorini will see 1.5 million visitors.
-860,000 of these visitors will come by cruise ship.
+At its widest, the island is 12km across and it is only 18km long.
+In 2019 Santorini had 1.5 million visitors.
+860,000 of these visitors came by cruise ship.
 Almost all cruise ships must dock at sea because of their size.
 Passengers disembark using small boats.
-At its worst, five ships will dock at Santorini and 80,000 people will visit the island each day from two small ports.
-The passengers will disembark from the old port of Skala (at the wonderful Ahmoudi Bay) and ferry passengers will disembark from Athinios port.
+At its worst, five ships dock at Santorini and 80,000 people visit the island each day from two small ports.
+Passengers disembark from the old port of Skala (at the wonderful Ahmoudi Bay) and ferry passengers disembark from Athinios port.

-There is a cable car in Oia that descends the cliff to Ahmoudi Bay.
+There is a cable car in Oia that descends the cliff to Ammoudi Bay.
 The cable car can have nightmarish wait times in peak season.
 Its capacity is six gondolas with six people per gondola.
-Sometimes the wait time is zero but other times its two hours.
+Sometimes the wait time is zero but other times you need to stand in the heat for two hours.

 I suggest walking down the steps and taking the cable car back on the return to Oia.
 But this means dodging the mounds of smelly donkey poo that get squashed onto the steps.
-All in all, its not a great experience EXCEPT for the most spectacular views!
-You can take it slow and it will only take 30 minutes to get to climb the stairs.
+All in all, it is not a great experience EXCEPT for the most spectacular views!
+You can take it slow and it will only take 30 minutes to climb the stairs.
 It is, however, a much better experience when there are no cruise ships berthed below Oia.

-The good news is that even in peak summer season there are days when there are fewer cruise ships.
-Tuesday, Wednesday and Thursday are the heaviest days for cruise ship passengers coming ashore and in general these are the days to avoid planning trips that involve shopping in the villages or trips to Ahmoudi Bay and Ancient Akrotiri.
+The good news is that even in the peak summer season there are days when there are fewer cruise ships.
+Tuesday, Wednesday and Thursday are the heaviest days for cruise ship passengers coming ashore.
+These are the days to avoid planning trips that involve shopping in the villages or trips to Ahmoudi Bay and Ancient Akrotiri.